superduper-io/superduper/docs/content/production/non_blocking_ray_jobs.md

 # Running non-blocking Ray computations in the background

-`superduper` offers the possiblity to run all long running blocking jobs in the background via `ray`.
+`Superduper` offers the possiblity to run all long running blocking jobs in the background via `ray`.
 Read about the `ray` project [here](https://www.ray.io/).

 To configure this feature, configure: